Stevenfavour/Linuxfundametal0/README30.md

 **Organize workflow files:**

-Storing only worflow files in a dedicated directory (./github/workflow) as well as using separate and descriptive names to name these workflows.
+Storing only workflow files in a dedicated directory (./github/workflow) as well as using separate and descriptive names to name these workflows.

-From the image below, we can see the three different workflows each with a descriptive names thst tells us what each of these wrokflows are for.
+From the image below, we can see the three different workflows, each with a descriptive name that tells us what each of these wrokflows is for.

 ![](./Img30/4.png)